COMBINING COMPASSION WITH PRACTICALITY

 • Earning capacity of both parties

-Family law attorney Scott J. Levine stays informed of recent court decisions, new statutory laws and is adept at analyzing unique circumstances surrounding spousal support awards, including those involving cohabitation or a civil union.
-He can handle all aspects of your divorce, or assist you in seeking a post-judgment modification if your circumstances have substantially changed.
+I always stay informed of recent court decisions and new statutory laws, and I am adept at analyzing unique circumstances surrounding spousal support awards, including those involving cohabitation or a civil union.
+I can handle all aspects of your divorce or assist you in seeking a post-judgment modification if your circumstances have substantially changed.

-Whatever the intricacies of your case, contact us today to form a sound plan and proactive legal approach by calling 856-234-2855.
+Whatever the intricacies of your case, contact me today to form a sound plan and proactive legal approach by calling 856-804-1752.